Your limitless capacity for self-deception

 What happens is that even our limitless illusions reveal a mysterious spaciousness around them that dissolves all noise and activity into a vast stillness of unspeakable depth.
 Imagine looking at a long stick in an aquarium, partly submerged in water, partly sticking out on top.
 Because of the refraction of light it appears broken, and yet you know it is not.
 The illusion is real and inescapable, and yet your mind in this case knows a deeper truth that is not accessible through the senses.
 Our situation with ‘ultimate truth’ is not dissimilar.
 Awareness reaches beyond the appearances created by the mind, revealing reality beyond the categorizations of our mind, beyond the either/or’s of our intellect, beyond our cherished words and stories that need to capture in order to understand, and cannot know without capturing.

+The flatland example makes the challenge clear: Imagine being a two-dimensional being in a flatland.
+A sphere moving through your flat world would first appear as a point, then grow into a line up to a certain length, before decreasing in length again to become a point and finally vanish.
 It is as if the mind was this 2-dimensional flatland, unable to ever see the sphere.
-It only sees the size-changing circles.
+It only sees the size-changing lines.
 Our mind cannot see the nameless.
-In order to see it an orthogonal shift is needed, where we can gain access to a further dimension, much like the red square would suddenly gain access to the 3-dimensional world, realize it is itself a cube and see the sphere for what it really is.
-Mindfulness and mindsight training does exactly that, give us access to dimensions of reality that are always there, but never seen or realized.
+In order to see it, an orthogonal shift is needed, where we can gain access to a further dimension, much like a vertical shift out of our two-dimensional flatland would suddenly open access to the 3-dimensional world, in which we can see the sphere for what it really is.
+Mindfulness and mindsight training do exactly that, give us access to dimensions of reality that are always there, but never seen or realized.

 When you are grounded in this truth, no matter how you slice it, all appearances reveal the same nameless essence as their core.
 And in this core, if you really live from there, humility and love converge to allow you to accept the limitless illusory constructions of your embodied existence with equanimity, KNOWING in a non-intellectual, non-dual sense of wise contemplation, that your embodied existence is just a temporary movement of timeless, nameless and unfathomable potential, always about to be born, to emerge, to pass and to vanish, only to be reborn into another form.
 This is the famous I AM or I AM THAT I AM beyond the ‘I am this’ or ‘I am that’ that all spiritual traditions talk about when they refer to who you really are.
 As they would say in Zen, the nameless is neither a thing, nor nothing, nor both, nor neither.